-- (1) Where a person arrested for an offence otherwise than under a warrant endorsed for bail is charged with an offence, the custody officer shall [F60], subject to section 25 of the Criminal Justice and Public Order Act 1994,] order his release from police detention, either on bail or without bail, unless- - (a) If the person arrested is not an arrested juvenile- - (i) his name or address cannot be ascertained or the custody officer has reasonable grounds for doubting whether a name or address furnished by him as his name or address is his real name or address; - [F61F62(ii) the custody officer has reasonable grounds for believing that the person arrested will fail to appear in court to answer to bail; - (iii) in the case of a person arrested for an imprisonable offence, the custody officer has reasonable grounds for believing that the detention of the person arrested is necessary to prevent him from committing an offence; - [in the case of a person who has attained the age of 18, the custody officer has reasonable grounds for believing that the detention of the person is necessary to enable a sample to be taken from him under section 63B below]] - (iv) in the case of a person arrested for an offence which is not an imprisonable offence, the custody officer has reasonable grounds for believing that the detention of the person arrested is necessary to prevent him from causing physical injury to any other person or from causing loss of or damage to property; - (v) the custody officer has reasonable grounds for believing that the detention of the person arrested is necessary to prevent him from interfering with the administration of justice or with the investigation of offences or of a particular offence; or - (vi) the custody officer has reasonable grounds for believing that the detention of the person arrested is necessary for his own protection; - (b) if he is an arrested juvenile-
+- (1) Where a person arrested for an offence otherwise than under a warrant endorsed for bail is charged with an offence, the custody officer shall [^{F134}, subject to section 25 of the Criminal Justice and Public Order Act 1994,] order his release from police detention, either on bail or without bail, unless- - (a) If the person arrested is not an arrested juvenile- - (i) his name or address cannot be ascertained or the custody officer has reasonable grounds for doubting whether a name or address furnished by him as his name or address is his real name or address; - [^{F135F136}(ii) the custody officer has reasonable grounds for believing that the person arrested will fail to appear in court to answer to bail; - (iii) in the case of a person arrested for an imprisonable offence, the custody officer has reasonable grounds for believing that the detention of the person arrested is necessary to prevent him from committing an offence; - [^{F135}(iiia) in a case where a sample may be taken from the person under section 63B below, the custody officer has reasonable grounds for believing that the detention of the person is necessary to enable the sample to be taken from him;] - (iv) in the case of a person arrested for an offence which is not an imprisonable offence, the custody officer has reasonable grounds for believing that the detention of the person arrested is necessary to prevent him from causing physical injury to any other person or from causing loss of or damage to property; - (v) the custody officer has reasonable grounds for believing that the detention of the person arrested is necessary to prevent him from interfering with the administration of justice or with the investigation of offences or of a particular offence; or - (vi) the custody officer has reasonable grounds for believing that the detention of the person arrested is necessary for his own protection;] - (b) if he is an arrested juvenile- - (i) any of the requirements of paragraph (a) above is satisfied [^{F137}(but, in the case of paragraph (a)(iiia) above, only if the arrested juvenile has attained the minimum age)]; or - (ii) the custody officer has reasonable grounds for believing that he ought to be detained in his own interests. - (2) If the release of a person arrested is not required by subsection (1) above, the custody officer may authorise him to be kept in police detention [^{F138}but may not authorise a person to be kept in police detension by virtue of subsection (1)(a)(iiia) after the end of the period of six hours beginning when he was charged with the offence]. - [^{F139}(2A) The custody officer, in taking the decisions required by subsection (1)(a) and (b) above (except (a)(i) and (vi) and (b)(ii)), shall have regard to the same considerations as those which a court is required to have regard to in taking the corresponding decisions under paragraph [$^{F140}2(1)$] of Part I of Schedule 1 to the ^{M30}Bail Act 1976 [F141 (disregarding paragraph 2(2) of that Part)].]